cimgui/cimgui/README.md

 * as a result some files are generated: `cimgui.cpp` and `cimgui.h` for compiling and some lua/json files with information about the binding: `definitions.json` with function info, `structs_and_enums.json` with struct and enum info, `impl_definitions.json` with functions from the implementations info.

 # generate binding
+* C interface is exposed by cimgui.h when you define CIMGUI_DEFINE_ENUMS_AND_STRUCTS
 * with your prefered language you can use the lua or json files generated as in:
   * https://github.com/sonoro1234/LuaJIT-ImGui/blob/master_auto_implementations/lua/build.bat (with lua code generation in https://github.com/sonoro1234/LuaJIT-ImGui/blob/master_auto_implementations/lua/class_gen.lua)
   * https://github.com/mellinoe/ImGui.NET/tree/autogen/src/CodeGenerator